WA

 Topical Therapy for Allergic Rhinitis

 Intranasal therapies are a cornerstone in the management of allergic rhinitis.
-By delivering medication directly to the inflamed nasal mucosa, these treatments provide targeted relief with a lower risk of systemic side effects compared to oral medications.
+By delivering medication directly to the inflamed nasal mucosa, these treatments provide targeted relief with a lower risk of systemic side effects compared to oral OTC allergy medications like those reviewed in our Zyrtec vs Claritin vs Allegra guide.

 Intranasal Corticosteroids (INCS)